atallison/go-collections/doc.md

     SinglyLinkedListIterator is the iteratable made of SinglyLinkedList.

 ### func (i *SinglyLinkedListIterator[T]) Next() bool
+    Next returns if the iterator has the next value.

 ### func (i *SinglyLinkedListIterator[T]) Remove()
+    Remove removes the value which is returned by the last call of Value() from the original SinglyLinkedList.
+Note that this must be called at most once per a Value() call.
+Unless, it might lead to list/iterator inconsistent or invalid state and that case is not tested.

 ### func (i *SinglyLinkedListIterator[T]) Set(value T)
+    Set sets the value which is returned by the last call of Value() from the original SinglyLinkedList.
+Note that this must be called at most once per a Value() call.
+Unless, it might lead to list/iterator inconsistent or invalid state and that case is not tested.

 ### func (i *SinglyLinkedListIterator[T]) Value() T
+    Value returns the next value.
+This must be called when Next() is true.